 In addition to the weekly meditation periods and the monthly fusatsu services and teisho, the Great Plains Zen Center offers zazenkai, short one-day meditation retreats; and sesshin, multi-day retreats (usually either 3- or 7-day).
-These retreats are held at the Great Plains Zen Center's Myoshinji Retreat Center in Monroe, Wisconsin.
+These retreats take place at Myoshinji (Subtle Mind Temple) in Monroe, Wisconsin.

-Sesshin, whether a 3- or 7-day retreat, primarily consists of multiple meditation periods throughout each day, usually starting at about 4:30 AM and going into the early evening.
+Sesshin, are 3, 5 or 7 day retreats designed to allow participants to focus deeply on their practice over an extended period.
+Like zazenkai, sesshin are silent retreats consisting of multiple meditation periods throughout each day with 3 services (chanting) and 3 meals using oryoki bowls.
 Oryoki sets (traditional monastic eating bowls and utensils) are required for meals and may be purchased or rented.
 Part-time attendance is acceptable.
-As with zazenkai, time is set aside for personal instruction (dokusan) with our teacher, Myoyu Roshi.
+Students typically have multiple opportunities for personal instruction (dokusan) with our teacher, Myoyu Roshi.
+There are work practice periods and talks by Myoyu Roshi or a senior student most days.
 Fees for sesshin are $50 per day for members and $60 per day for non-members.
 For dates and locations of sesshin and related registration pages, please check our calendar.

 Beginner’s Mind Sesshin